 Magnesium plays a vital role in our lives.
 It is an irreplaceable component in the production of energy from ATP – the molecule which provides energy for all body processes and movements.
 If magnesium is depleted there is not enough of it for energy production which means that metabolic processes do not get sufficient energy, so general metabolism slows down resulting in energy slumps.
 Even though magnesium is the most powerful relaxant, without it the energy production is impossible.
 An increase in magnesium levels in the body results in an increase in general energy and performance.

-Athletes are especially prone to magnesium losses and resulting deficiency which can lead to a reduced performance, muscle rigidity, tetany, cramps, decreased endurance, general weakness, as well as an array of cardio-vascular problems such as an increase in blood pressure, arrhythmia and rigidity of the blood vessels.
+Athletes are especially prone to magnesium losses and resulting deficiency which can lead to reduced performance, muscle rigidity, tetany, cramps, decreased endurance, general weakness, as well as an array of cardiovascular problems such as an increase in blood pressure, arrhythmia and rigidity of the blood vessels.

-While short high intensity exercise leads to an increase of magnesium levels (hypermagnesemia), due to a shift of magnesium from the cells into plasma as a result of acidosis and a general decrease of plasma levels, prolonged exercise leads to depletion of plasma magnesium (hypomagnesemia).
+While short high-intensity exercise leads to an increase of magnesium levels (hypermagnesemia), due to a shift of magnesium from the cells into the plasma as a result of acidosis and a general decrease of plasma levels, prolonged exercise leads to depletion of plasma magnesium (hypomagnesemia).

 A few reasons for magnesium losses during prolonged sports activities have been suggested.

 1. Lipolysis (fat metabolism).
 Fatty acids are mobilised for energy production during exercise which leads to magnesium deficiency.